DanielUche/brite-core-test/README.md

 My implimentation uses.
 - A **Paginator** component to determine how many items to display per page, the paginator also handles:
   - Setting current page.
-  - buttons to displat per page
+  - buttons to display per page
   - A dropdown to change number of items displayed per page.

  **NB**: The paginator component serves as the parent container for both the table and input controls for the datatabe.
 The paginator uses emitters and listeners internally.